IanWold/ianwold.github.io/Site/about.md

 # Connect

+Please do email me at [mailto:ian@wold.guru?subject=Hello](ian@wold.guru) to get in contact!

 If you enjoy what I post here, I'd encourage you to [subscribe to my newsletter](https://buttondown.email/ianwold) where I share what I'm reading and what I've written.
 Otherwise, my [RSS feed](https://ian.wold.guru/feed.xml) has just my posts here.

-If you'd like to get in contact directly, I'm working on setting up ian@wold.guru.
-Check back soon to see when that's ready!